 RSRS provides services in full compliance with the guidelines set forth by the provincial Colleges of Physicians & Surgeons, medical associations, as well as the Canadian Medical Protective Association (CMPA).

-RSRS is a member in good standing with the Association of Information & Image Management (AIIM) and the American Becords Manageme and the American Records Management Association (ARMA).
-RSRS is a supplier to the Ontario Privacy Commission.
+RSRS is a member in good standing with the Association of Information & Image Management (AIIM)

 RSRS serves physicians from coast to coast.